 If you read this website, you know my favourite hobby is cycling slowly up mountains.
 So ski-touring has always seemed a sport designed for me: Slowly walking up mountains on skis with special skins attached, then taking the skins off and skiing down.
 The only flaw?
-I am a mediocre skier and was scared of off-piste, back-country skiing.
+I am a mediocre skier and was scared of the downhill part: off-piste, back-country skiing.

 But this summer, two Steel Wheeler friends, Alfie and Richard, convinced me that I should give it a try.
 And they kindly offered to “show me the ropes.”
 Woohooo!

 On both of these outings, Alfie supplied with me safety equipment in case of avalanche: a shovel, a find-a-person pole and an electronic beeping thingy (the technical term).
 They – both days – patiently gave me a bunch of useful lessons: how to adjust/wear the skis, how to put on skins, how to change directions on steep slopes, etc, etc. Very kind, and very necessary help.
 Much appreciated.

 Les Grandes Platières is the summit at the top of Flaine ski station.
 We climbed this just before the ski station opened.
 But it was a safe place for a debut as the downhill part of the ride would be on (ungroomed) ski slopes.